 - Conduct a short piece of research in your chosen area of education or mental health policy.

 - Provide support to EPI’s role as an independent and expert commentator on education.

 - Attend meetings with our partners to discuss collaborations, policy challenges and new ideas to improve standards in education and/or young people’s mental health.

 - Contribute new and thoughtful ideas to our research programme and priorities.

 This is a 6-12 week internship between the months of July to September; the exact start and end dates will be tailored to the successful candidate’s availability.
 We would be happy to look at flexible requirements on request.
-Interviews will take place in the first week of April.
-This role pays the London Living Wage (£10.55 p/h).
+Interviews will take place on 26th and 27th May.
+This role pays the London Living Wage (£10.85 p/h).

 To apply please complete the following application form.
 Candidates who perform exceptionally during their internship placement at EPI may be offered a permanent role as a researcher upon completion of their undergraduate course.

 “I found my internship at EPI useful and enjoyable, as it allowed me to use and improve the quantitiave skills I had learnt in my physics degree, as well as learn about, and hopefully influence, public policy.
 I worked on data analysis for a report, which meant that I got to learn about the policy area (both in terms of the specifics and the broader area) and improve my statistical programming skills (and get my name on a publication!).

 “There were also opportunities to attend events outside of the day-to-day work which I really enjoyed – attending a select committee session, working at a conference on secondary education reforms, and even attending the Think Tank of the Year awards.”